Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Getting dry, clean clothes, some food and drink *not* delivered through a tube...the standard rhythm of coming off a mission.
 They were *good* at it now, and their turnaround time was the best it had ever been.
 They’d be good to go again soon.
 Hell, if they really *had* to, they could have climbed straight back into the Mass and done more.

 Better to rest though.
 Next stop: handoff with captain Campbell.
-He found the man catching up on paperwork in their shared office---space was a bit cramped just now---and settled himself on the First Couch, rescued from the old dayroom which was now their “project space.”
+He found the man catching up on paperwork in their shared office - space was a bit cramped just now - and settled himself on the First Couch, rescued from the old dayroom which was now their “project space.”

 Which mostly meant Ork storage at the moment.
 Of all the Lads who played, only two had chosen something *other* than Orks.
 Both of whom were Gaoian.
 Costello had often wondered if there was some significance there.